 Our management originally founded Napro, Inc. ("Napro"), an Ohio corporation, in 1985 as an enterprise for launching new ventures and acquiring companies in various lines of business.
-In 1996, Napro formed a wholly owned Ohio subsidiary, Virtu Company ("Virtu"), to market proprietary products to the retail pet business under the OurPet's® label.
+In 1996, Napro formed a wholly owned Ohio subsidiary, Virtu Company ("Virtu"), to market proprietary products to the retail pet business under the OurPet's[®] label.
 Napro then changed its name to OurPet's Company effective March 19, 1998.
 On July 16, 1998, Manticus, Inc. ("Manticus"), a Colorado corporation, obtained all of the outstanding shares of OurPet's/Napro in exchange for 8,000,000 shares of Manticus common stock.
 After the transaction, the former holders of OurPet's/Napro shares owned approximately 89% of Manticus' shares.
 Effective August 10, 1998, OurPet's/Napro was merged into Manticus and ceased to exist.
 Prior to this merger, no affiliation or other relationship existed between Manticus and us or our shareholders.
 Operations for the newly merged entity were, and continue to be, conducted in Ohio.
 Manticus proceeded to become licensed in the State of Ohio as a foreign corporation, known as OurPet's Company.
 Effective October 12, 1998, Manticus' Articles of Incorporation were amended in the State of Colorado to reflect its new name as OurPet's Company.
 After the merger, management of the former OurPet's/Napro assumed management of the surviving company.

 In January 2006, OurPet's purchased substantially all the assets of PetZone, a competitor that manufactured and distributed cat, dog and bird feeders, storage bins, and cat and dog toys to the pet specialty, mass retailers and grocery chains.
 In July 2010, OurPet's purchased substantially all the assets of Cosmic Pet Products, a leading provider of catnip products, cat toys, and other cat products such as scratchers and cat treats.
 In April 2015, OurPet's purchased seven bowl/feeder products, including the molds, from Molor Products.
+In December 2016, the Company formed a wholly owned subsidiary named Series OP to self-insure against certain business losses.
+Also in December 2016 the Company formed another wholly owned subsidiary, OurPet's DISC, Inc. ("DISC"), an Ohio corporation, which has elected to be a Domestic International Sales Corporation under U.S. tax law.
+A commission is paid by OurPet's to DISC for sales of manufactured products of at least 51% U.S. content being sold to countries outside the U.S.

 We develop and market products for improving the health, safety, comfort, and enjoyment of pets.
-Our mission is "To exceed pet and pet parent expectations with innovative solutions."
-Our dual brand strategy is focused on OurPets® for the Pet Specialty channel and PetZone® for the food, drug and mass retail channel.
+Our mission is "to exceed pet and pet parent expectations with innovative solutions."
+Our dual brand strategy is focused on OurPets® for the Pet Specialty channel and PetZone® for the Food, Drug and Mass retail channel.
 The products sold have increased from the initial Big Dog Feeder® to approximately 1,000 products for dogs, cats, and birds.
-Products are marketed under the OurPet's®, Pet Zone®, Flappy®, SmartScoop®, Ecopure Naturals®, Play-N-Squeak®, Durapet®, Clipnosis®, Go!
+Products are marketed under the OurPet's®, Pet Zone®, Flappy®, SmartScoop®, Ecopure Naturals ®, Play-N-Squeak®, Durapet®, Clipnosis®, Go!
 Cat!Go!®, Festiva®, and Cosmic PetTM labels to customers, both domestic and foreign.
 The manufacturing of these products is subcontracted to other entities, both domestic and foreign, based upon price, delivery, and quality.